 Need-Based Grant Assistance

-To determine financial need, Georgetown Law uses this information to evaluate both student and parental financial strength, relative to others in the class.
-Federal income tax returns for the applicable year are used to verify the data provided on the CSS PROFILE forms for both the student and the parent(s).
+To determine financial need, Georgetown Law evaluates both student and parental financial strength, relative to others in the class.
+Federal income tax documents for the applicable year are used to verify the data provided on the CSS PROFILE forms for both the student and the parent(s).
 Awards are generally renewable at the same level for up to two additional years of full-time study at Georgetown Law (one additional year for transfer students).